Lesterpaintstheworld/aider/website/examples/chat-transcript-css.md

 ```

 > Applied edit to index.html
-> Commit a26c135 aider_nova: Changed blockquote colors to shades of blue based on the blue in the header gradient.
+> Commit a26c135 aider: Changed blockquote colors to shades of blue based on the blue in the header gradient.

 </div>
 <div class="chat-transcript" markdown="1">
-#### can you style the "aider_nova" label on the blockquote as a "tab" that docks onto the top of the box?
+#### can you style the "aider" label on the blockquote as a "tab" that docks onto the top of the box?

 ```html
 index.html